atolab/cdds/docs/GettingStartedGuide/installation.rst

 System requirements
 *******************

-Currently Prismtech VortexDDS is supported on the following platforms:
+Currently AdLink VortexDDS is supported on the following platforms:

 +-------------------+--------------+--------------------+
 | Operating systems | Architecture | Compiler           |